 To solve this question, we need to find the logical rules that apply to the shapes going from left to right or top to bottom.
 We can see that in each cell in each row contains a black rectangle or box.
 The last cell in each row is a combination of the first two boxes of the first and second cells.
 So, if we look at our top row, the first two black boxes in first and middle cells are combined in the last cell to create a vertical black rectangle.
 Therefore, the missing shape is a full black box which is a combination of the two horizontal black rectangles.

-What to expect in your Written Selection Test (WTS) Pearson VUE's Numerical calculations test questions for Fire Rescue Victoria:
+What to expect in your numerical calculation test in FRV's Written Selection Test (WST) Pearson VUE:

 In your Pearson's VUE type numerical test you will be asked to demonstrate the capability to add, subtract, divide and multiply two numbers with two digits each.
 You will also be asked to use algebra to group variables.
 The variables can be a simple variable such as X or Y and it can also be X squared or Y squared.

-In this question you are asked to sort or group items (variables).
+In the following question you are asked to sort or group items (variables).
 Your task is to find which of the answer options is identical to the equation in the question

 5 (X – 4) + 3X = ?